Lee Westwood: Professional career

+European Tour

-In 1996, Westwood won his first professional tournament, the Volvo Scandinavian Masters, closely followed by the Sumitomo Visa Taiheiyo Masters in Japan.
+In 1993, Westwood turned professional.
+Three years later, Westwood won his first professional tournament, the 1996 Volvo Scandinavian Masters, closely followed by the Sumitomo Visa Taiheiyo Masters in Japan.
 His success continued in 1997, defending his Japanese title and winning the Malaysian Open, the Volvo Masters in Spain, and the Holden Australian Open, beating Greg Norman in a playoff.
 He also partnered with Nick Faldo in the Ryder Cup that year.

 Westwood has won 25 events on the European Tour and has also won tournaments in North America, Africa, Asia and Australia.
 His most successful year to date has been 2000 when he won seven tournaments worldwide and was ranked first on the European Order of Merit, ending Colin Montgomerie's long run of European Tour dominance.
 His win on the Sunshine Tour's Dimension Data Pro-am in 2000 made him the first golfer to win events on all 6 of the International Federation of PGA Tours.
 Ernie Els (2005) and Justin Rose (2017) are the only golfers to have joined him on this list.
 Westwood took a significant break from the game following the birth of son Samuel Bevan in 2001, and together with a restructuring of his swing under David Leadbetter, led to him being out of contention in tournaments until his 2003 victory in Germany, his 25th worldwide.

 Westwood returned to the winners circle in 2007 by winning both the Valle Romano Open de Andalucía and the Quinn Direct British Masters to bring his total European Tour wins to 18.
 As a result, he moved back into the top 50 of the Official World Golf Ranking.
 Westwood finished the 2007 season with five top 10 finishes in the last five events.
 He carried this form into the 2008 season, starting with two tied second places and a fifth, moving back into the top 20 in the world rankings.
 At the Masters, Westwood finished tied for 11th and he narrowly missed out on becoming the first European in 38 years to win the U.S. Open, finishing 3rd on level-par.

 In 2009, Westwood had two further 3rd-place finishes at major championships, in the Open and the PGA Championship.
 In October 2009, Westwood ended his two-year wait for a tournament win by winning the Portugal Masters.
 This was followed the next month with a win at the Dubai World Championship, which also brought with it the inaugural Race to Dubai title.